Suman0777/25-javaScript-projects/README.md

    - Open the `index.html` file in your browser, or use a local server if needed.

-## Coming Soon
+## Completion

-Stay tuned!
-More projects will be added regularly as I progress toward 25 complete JavaScript projects.
+All 15 projects have been successfully completed ✅
+This repository now serves as a collection of JavaScript mini-projects for practice and reference.

 ## Contributing

-This repository is primarily for personal learning, but if you have ideas or want to contribute, feel free to open an issue or pull request.
+This repository is primarily for personal learning, but if you have suggestions for improvements or enhancements, feel free to open an issue or pull request.

 ## License